 Reconciliation and preservation of the ecological integrity of the shared land along the Petitcodiac River, and unceded Mi’kmaq territory, is a process that is increasingly and justifiably acknowledged in the public domain.

-We encourage you to show your support for this name by submitting emails or letters to the New Brunswick Minister of Transportation and Infrastructure or by signing our declaration of support.
+We encourage you to show your support for this name by submitting emails or letters to the New Brunswick Minister of Transportation and to the Minister of Tourism, Heritage, and Culture.